-She called the raccoon "mr. Bang", because that was the sound the screen door made when she first let into the kitchen.
+She called the raccoon "mr. Bang", because that was the sound of the screen when she first let him into the kitchen.
 The noise did not startle him, despite the sudden loudness, but she could tell he was intrigued.
 As well as a little disturbed by the fact that the handle was so high up.
 How would he get out?
 To put him at ease, she inserted an empty box between the door and the jamb.
 He rocognized its function, and relaxed.

 He came in many times after that.
 She would do her homework at the kitchen table, having already prepped the door, and around twilight she almost always noticed a movement out of the corner of her eye.
 Mr. Bang had arrived.
 Shortly afterward his furry head and grey whiskers would pop up over the edge of the table as he settled into the other chair.
 She often explained the math problems to him, as putting them into words helped her understand.

 He'd look at her really seriously while she did that, and nod his head.

 Did he grasp what she was saying?